 According to NHS England, Keratoconus affects up to one in 3000 people and affects 5–15% of people with Down syndrome.
 Typically, it is diagnosed in young people who are at puberty in their late teens or early twenties.

-The exact cause is unknown, which is why the National Keratoconus Foundation are investing so much time and effort into find a cause and a cure.
+The exact cause is unknown, which is why the National Keratoconus Foundation is investing so much time and effort into finding a cause and a cure.

 Currently, it is believed that genetics and environmental factors are an influence on the condition.
 However, scientists do not consider it to be an inherited disease although, in rare cases, some families encounter more than one individual who has been affected.

 To diagnose Keratoconus your optician or ophthalmologist will carry out a number of tests that will measure any changes to the shape of your cornea over time.
 The tests include focus checks to give you your prescription, a measurement of the curve of your cornea to work out how much astigmatism there is and also a measurement of how thick your cornea is.

 The cornea is responsible for refracting most of the light that comes into our eyes.
 If there are abnormalities of the cornea, the way we see the world and do simple tasks is severely affected, making it difficult.

 As the eye is a cone shape rather than a sphere shape, an abnormal curvature is created known as an astigmatism.
 This can cause blurry vision, problems with glare and also light sensitivity.
 KC is also known to cause your eye to become more myopic (short-sighted) making distant objects appear blurred, while those nearer are clearer.

 Occasionally, people with the condition can develop hydrops which is a sudden outbreak in the surface of the cornea, allowing fluid to enter the cornea and cause swelling.

 This symptom can cause vision loss and discomfort.
 However, this will usually resolve spontaneously and does not require treatment.